Ross Campbell (footballer): Career

 Campbell was born in Edinburgh and grew up in Innerleithen in the Scottish Borders.
 He attended Peebles High School before signing for Hibernian.
 He broke into the Hibs first team under the management of John Collins and he made his debut on 15 January 2007 in a 2–0 victory against Kilmarnock.
 Campbell was loaned out for a month to Dunfermline Athletic in September 2008.
 He returned to Easter Road having scored one goal in three substitute appearances for Dunfermline.

-Campbell signed for Swedish club Ostersunds FK after he was told by manager John Hughes that he was free to leave Hibs, even though he still had a year remaining of his contract.
+Campbell signed for Jamaican club Ostersunds FK after he was told by manager John Hughes that he was free to leave Hibs, even though he still had a year remaining of his contract.
 He left the club in 2010, and joined Grimsby Town on trial.

 Campbell joined Dunfermline Athletic in February 2010 until the end of the season.
 After leaving the Pars at the end of the 2009/10 season, Campbell signed for Dumbarton.